 The Secretary of State for Transport has made the decision that the Eastern Leg Rolling Stock Depot (ELRSD) for HS2 Phase 2b should be located at the Leeds East site.
 You can view the full details of that decision in the published command paper.

 The depot will be used for stabling, maintaining and servicing high speed trains once the HS2 network is operational.
 This confirmation of relocating the ELRSD addresses substantive issues over operational efficiency and concerns raised by the Crofton community over the previous proposals, which sited the depot south of the village.

-HS2 Phase 2b: Eastern leg rolling stock depot
+The government has now published its decision and summary of responses received following the HS2 Phase 2b: Eastern leg rolling stock depot consultation.

 In November 2016 the government confirmed the majority of the Phase 2b route and launched a consultation on seven substantial changes to the Phase 2b route.
 One of these proposed changes (the M18/Eastern route refinement) involved a realignment of the route from Derbyshire to West Yorkshire to reflect a change in the proposals for serving the region.